 What can't it forget like a rainbow that's lost

 its hat in the breeze?
-Nonetheless
+Nonetheless she sells seashells by the seashore

 Hey Time slows down sometimes